 TMJ or temporomandibular joint disorder is frequently uncomfortable and irritating, but for some people, it can be a painful problem that makes it hard to talk or eat.
-If you have TMJ, Paul Lustiger, DDS, Seonha Park, DMD, and the expert team at Dental Professionals of Jersey City can help you with a range of effective therapies, including the latest laser technology.
+If you have TMJ, Paul Lustiger, DDS, Alexander Hahn, DMD, and the expert team at Dental Professionals of Jersey City can help you with a range of effective therapies, including the latest laser technology.
 Call the Jersey City, New Jersey, clinic today to find out more or book an appointment online.

 TMJ is short for temporomandibular joint disorder, a painful condition affecting the temporomandibular joint that connects your jawbone to your skull.